LAtte: Hyperbolic Lorentz Attention for Cross-Subject EEG Classification: Methodology

-We initialize $Q_p^s$ with a random Gaussian and $R_p^s$ with zeros.
-Thus, $Q_p^s{R_p^s}^T$ is zero at the beginning of training.
-This enables a rich and lightweight integration of the subject information in the training process because the parameters of the model $p$ are directly dependent on the subject $s$.

-\subsection{Lorentz Boost LoRA Layer}
+\subsubsection{Lorentz Boost LoRA Layer}

-We also aim to use the subject-specific LoRAs at the decoder level, however, additive Euclidean updates do not respect the manifold geometry and require subsequent projection operations that may distort the adapted features.
-To address this, we introduce the Lorentz Boost LoRA (LB-LoRA) layer, which adapts representations using the Lorentz Boost as a native isometry of the hyperbolic space.
+The LoRAs are integrated in two main components of the LAtte model, the initial Euclidean input block and the hyperbolic projection layers.
+Direct additive Euclidean updates do not respect the manifold geometry, and tangent-based approaches require expensive projection operations that may distort the adapted features and lead to instability.
+Thus, we introduce the Lorentz Boost LoRA (LB-LoRA), which re-parameterizes hyperbolic transformations along the radial direction of the manifold, enabling compact modeling of individual differences without significant parameter overhead.

 Let $\vect{x}\in \mathbb{L}^n_K$, be a point on the Lorentz model.
-A pure Lorentz boost in the unit direction $v$ with rapidity $\xi$ transforms $\vect{x} = (x_t, \vect{x_s})$ as:
+A pure Lorentz boost in the unit direction $\vect{v}$ with rapidity $\xi$ transforms $\vect{x} = (x_t, \vect{x_s})$ as:

-For each subject $s$, we define learnable parameters for $r$ boosts: directions $\{v_i^{(s)}\}_{i=1}^r$ and scalar magnitudes $\{\mu_i^{(s)}\}_{i=1}^r$.
+For a subject $s$ with a LoRA rank $r$, we define the learnable parameters as directions $\{v_i^{(s)}\}_{i=1}^r$ and scalar magnitudes $\{\mu_i^{(s)}\}_{i=1}^r$.
 The final adapted output $y^{(s)}$ is obtained by sequentially applying these boosts to the shared output:

 where $\xi_i^{(s)}(h) = \text{Boost}(h; \frac{v_i^{(s)}}{\|v_i^{(s)}\|}, \alpha \cdot \mu_i^{(s)})$ and $\alpha$ is a scaling hyperparameter.
 This formulation ensures that all adaptations remain on the manifold without requiring artificial projection steps, providing a geometrically consistent method for subject-specific tuning.